 The Cryptic Wrasse feed on benthic invertebrates.

 The Cryptic Wrasse is Oviparous, with probable distinct pairing during breeding.
 Little seems known of their breeding habits however.
+On one occasion while diving on a wall at around 30 meters we encountered a largish specimen with bright colours with fins erect circling a specimen with duller colours, probable mating behaviour.

 The Cryptic Wrasse are probably not kept in aquariums that often.
 This is probably due to the territorial nature of many wrasses and the fact that they might not be seen very often in ones tank.
 They would require many good hiding places to prevent them from becoming stressed.